 The station and a view of the mountains from Rhyd Dhu

 After a short bus journey to Bangor we met our friend Steve in the Waverley Hotel close to the station.
-After a pleasant few hours (though the beer in the Waverley was past its best) Ted and I poured ourselves onto the train back to Conwy.
+After a pleasant few hours (though the beer in the Waverley was past its best – in 2022 it no longer serves real ale) Ted and I poured ourselves onto the train back to Conwy.
 We ended up at Llandudno Junction – Conwy is a request stop, the conductor thought I said I was travelling to Colwyn Bay so didn’t arrange for the train to stop.
 I suspect I wasn’t talking too clearly by this time and the walk back over the river to Conwy probably did us good.

-Ted and I have paid three visits to Anglesey (Ynys Môn in Welsh) in recent years to visit Steve and Stu in Beaumaris.
+Since our 2016 trip to North Wales, Ted and I have paid three visits to Anglesey (Ynys Môn in Welsh) to visit Steve and Stu in Beaumaris.
 We’ve managed to explore some of the island despite two of the visits being at Xmas with its bus free days.
 Beaumaris (pictured) is easily reached by bus from Bangor and its railway station though different routes call at various villages along the way and means the journey can take from 30 to 50 minutes.
 It always seems that the longest way round via Llanddona is after you’ve had a few pints and, while the countryside is pleasant, once you’ve detoured to Llanddona once you don’t really need to see it again.
 The highlight of the journey is crossing the original Menai suspension bridge (built by Telford and opened in 1826, high above the Menai Strait to allow high-masted ships to pass), where the bus has to squeeze through the arches with inches to spare.